microsoft/pxt/docs/defining-blocks.md

 ### Auto-create

-If object has a reasonable default constructor, and it is harmless to call this constructor even if the variable needs to be overwritten later, then it's useful to designate a parameter-less function as auto-create, like this:
+If the object has a reasonable default constructor, and it is harmless to call this constructor even if the variable needs to be overwritten later, then it's useful to designate a parameter-less function as auto-create, like this: